 Formation No. 1: On Levitation (2014)

-"Living in Taipei, I watch the city pass before me on the train in long intervals.
-I see the façade of it.
-The clouded surface that hints at some ten thousand million stories of peoples and places within.
+"Living in Taipei, I watch the city pass before me on trains in long intervals.
+I see the façade.
+A blurred contour hinting at some ten thousand million stories within.
 Iron grids painted white blue red green pink purple and yellow.
-Buildings tiled in muted colors of puke that become even more offensive in its chromaticity as the subtropical humidity grinds itself in throughout the basin.
-Rolling hills and blotches of green dot the incessant flashcards of a giant machine, disrupted by the omnipotent presence of power towers and faux modernist architecture.
-I see the unique nooks and crannies that slowly blur into one foggy pool of inconsequentiality.
-It is the face of a city; a city that seems so accommodating yet somehow denies its own idiosyncrasies.
+Buildings tiled in muted colors of puke to become even more offensive in chromaticity as the subtropical humidity grinds itself in throughout the basin.
+Blotches of green visit the dry vignettes of a machine, only to be raped by the power towers' and faux modernest architecture's obscene erections.
+I see treasures slowly slip into one foggy pool of inconsequentiality.
+The face of a city.
+A city so accommodating yet denies its own idiosyncrasies.
 A city that dreams of bright, brilliant futures but lets its pasts and presences flow soundlessly by day and night."